google/zetasql/docs/functions-and-operators.md

 This makes HLL++ functions appropriate for large data streams for which linear memory usage is impractical, as well as for data that is already approximate.

+Note: While `APPROX_COUNT_DISTINCT` is also returning approximate count results, the functions from this section allow for partial aggregations and re-aggregations.

 ZetaSQL supports the following HLL++ functions: